-(2) Mr. Southwell was hired by us on August 11, 2014.
-In connection with the commencement of his employment, Mr. Southwell entered into an employment agreement with us as described below, was granted options to purchase 398,497 shares of our common stock and will receive an annual base salary of \$300,000.
-Subject to certain conditions, 25% of the options we granted to
+(1) Mr. Southwell was not an employee of ours during the year ended December 31, 2013.
+In connection with the commencement of his employment, Mr. Southwell entered into an employment agreement with us as described below, was granted options to purchase 280,368 shares of our common stock and will receive an annual base salary of \$300,000.
+Subject to certain conditions, 25% of the options we granted to Mr. Southwell vest on the first anniversary of the date of this offering and the remaining 75% of the options we granted to Mr. Southwell vest in equal monthly installments beginning on the first anniversary of this offering with all options becoming vested on August 29, 2018.

-- Mr. Southwell vest on the first anniversary of the date of this offering and the remaining 75% of the options we granted to Mr. Southwell vest in equal monthly installments beginning on the first anniversary of this offering with all options becoming vested on August 28, 2018. - (3) Reflects the amount paid under retention bonus agreements we entered into with Dr. Baumgartner and Dr. McVicar.
-The material terms of these retention agreements are described below in the "Executive Compensation-Employment Agreements with Our Named Executive Officers" section. - (4) Mr. Ritter was hired by us on August 28, 2014 after serving as a consultant from June 3, 2014 to August 27, 2014.
-In connection with the commencement of his employment, Mr. Ritter entered into an employment agreement with us as described below, was granted options to purchase 43,982 shares of our common stock and will receive an annual base salary of \$255,000.
+- (2) Mr. Howes resigned as our President and Chief Executive Officer in May 2013. - (3) Reflects the amount paid under retention bonus agreements we entered into with Dr. Baumgartner and Dr. McVicar.
+The material terms of these retention agreements are described below in the "Executive Compensation-Employment Agreements with Our Named Executive Officers" section. - (4) Mr. Ritter was not an employee of ours during the year ended December 31, 2013.
+In connection with the commencement of his employment, Mr. Ritter entered into an employment agreement with us as described below, was granted options to purchase 178,476 shares of our common stock and will receive an annual base salary of \$255,000.
 Subject to certain conditions, 25% of the options we granted to Mr. Ritter vest on the first anniversary of the commencement of his employment and the remaining 75% of the options we granted to Mr. Ritter vest in equal monthly installments beginning on the first anniversary of the commencement of his employment with all options becoming vested on August 28, 2018.